Ogabek-Mustafoev/JS_full-stack_mers-project/README.md

 <h1 align="center" id="title">Mers-Project</h1>

 <p id="description">Full-Stack Mers-Project with HTML, CSS, JavaScript, Webpack and Json-Server.
 This project is only desktop friendly!
-It is not responsive.</p>
+It is not responsive.
+All data comes from db.json and if user send feedback, it is written in db.json.</p>

 <h2>🚀 Demo</h2>